ErikBahena/ErikBahena/README.md

 <h2>👯 I’m looking to collaborate on ...</h2>
 <p>
-  Open Source Projects, Projects that Promote the Freedom of Information, Anything related to Artificial Intelligence
+  Open Source Projects, Any Projects that Promote the Freedom of Information, Anything related to Artificial Intelligence
 </p>

 ### Here is a dev joke for you